 Download and install the latest operating system (OS) updates to keep your Motorola phone in top condition.

 Updates introduce new features and protect you from the latest security threats.
 You only need an OS update if your mobile device crashes and reboots.

 You can check for updates, view your device’s update history, and use the Software Upgrade Assistant if needed.

 Read more: How Long Does Motorola Support Their Phones?

 Your phone manages in-use memory apps, but sometimes, you need to search for application updates or force apps to stop.
 These steps can help if you observe the app responsible for Android crashes and restart.

 - Select My Apps & Games to get updates for your Android app

-- Click Update for a single app or select Update All if you have multiple apps that you need.
+- Click Update for a single app or select Update All if you need multiple apps.

 If your phone keeps crashing and restarting, we recommend force-stopping the app if you think the app is the cause.